texastony/aws-encryption-sdk-java/README.md

 # AWS Encryption SDK for Java

-The AWS Encryption SDK enables secure client-side encryption.
-It uses cryptography best practices to protect your data and the encryption keys used to protect that data.
-Each data object is protected with a unique data encryption key (DEK), and the DEK is protected with a key encryption key (KEK) called a *master key*.
-The encrypted DEK is combined with the encrypted data into a single [encrypted message](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/message-format.html), so you don't need to keep track of the DEKs for your data.
-The SDK supports master keys in [AWS Key Management Service](https://aws.amazon.com/kms/) (KMS), and it also provides APIs to define and use other master key providers.
-The SDK provides methods for encrypting and decrypting strings, byte arrays, and byte streams.
-For details, see the [example code][examples] and the [Javadoc](https://aws.github.io/aws-encryption-sdk-java/javadoc/).
+The AWS Encryption SDK is a client-side encryption library designed to make it easy for everyone to encrypt and decrypt data using industry standards and best practices.
+It enables you to focus on the core functionality of your application, rather than on how to best encrypt and decrypt your data.

-For more details about the design and architecture of the SDK, see the [official documentation](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/).
+For details about the design, architecture and usage of the SDK, see the [official documentation](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/), [example code][examples] and the [Javadoc](https://aws.github.io/aws-encryption-sdk-java/javadoc/).

 ## Getting Started